-To be informed of the results of a student conduct hearing, in compliance with the Campus Security and Student Right to Know Act with the permission of the Vice President for Student Affairs or designee.
+To be informed of the results of a student conduct hearing, in compliance with the Campus Security and Student Right to Know Act with the permission of the Dean of Students Office.
+A complainant may be notified whether the respondent was found responsible or not responsible for the alleged action.
+However, the complainant is not entitled to know and shall not be notified of any specific sanction received by the respondent as a result of the hearing.